 Cities and most towns across New Zealand have a local Citizens Advice Bureau (CAB).
 It’s a place where you’ll find someone who can provide information, advice and support on just about any problem you may have.
-They can also help in 15 different languages through CAB Language Connect.
-There are CAB offices on Hastings, Napier and Wairoa.
+There are CAB offices in Hastings, Napier and Wairoa.

 If you need help with an immigration matter, you should talk either to a lawyer experienced in the field or to a licensed immigration adviser.
 Search the online register operated by the Immigration Adviser’s Authority for Immigration advisors in the Hawke's Bay